hanai3Bi/Switch-OC-Suite/system_settings.md

     - Replacing stock thermal paste and adding thermal pad on Wi-Fi/BT module(shielded, adjacent to antennas) is recommended.
     - Beware that Aula (OLED model) has worse cooling compared to all previous models.

-  - Disable background services, less heat and power consumption in standby mode
+  - Disable background services (For power saving in standby mode)
-    - `;Disable Background service`
-    - Don't add this if you **use Nintendo Online services**.
+    - Do NOT add this if online service is in use.

   - Game recording and SysDVR streaming @ 60fps with high video bitrate (7.5Mbps)
     - `[am.debug]`